lykmapipo/sails-police/README.md

     })
 ```

 - `sendConfirmation(callback(error,confirmable))` : This instance method utilize the configured transport and send the confirmation notification.
-On successfully send it will uPdate `confirmationSentAt` instance attribute with the current time stamp and persist the instance before return it.
+On successfully send it will update `confirmationSentAt` instance attribute with the current time stamp and persist the instance before return it.

 Example
 ```js